XnThanh/61040-portfolio/assignments/assignment1.md

 - Foreign learners: Mandarin learners (foreigners or non-advanced heritage speakers) who want to learn Zhuyin for typing Chinese.
 They often have issues with remembering tones.

-- Chinese learners: native or advanced heritage Chinese speakers who are learning Zhuyin, either because they grew up knowing another input system such as Pinyin, or never learned to write/type.
+- Heritage learners: native or advanced heritage Chinese speakers who are learning Zhuyin, either because they grew up knowing another input system such as Pinyin, or never learned to write/type.
 They don't have problems with remembering tones.

 - Teachers: teachers of the above three stakeholders

 - Taiwanese: native Taiwanese or those of Taiwanese heritage

-Taiwanese children, foreign learners, Chinese learners all suffer from lack of Zhuyin typing practice.
+Taiwanese children, foreign learners, heritage learners all suffer from lack of Zhuyin typing practice.
 Teachers may have interest in providing resources that can help their students learn and practice in their own time.
-Taiwanese may have interest in spreading their culture and language as Zhuyin is used solely in Taiwan and by Taiwanese outside Taiwan; besides writing traditional characters, Zhuyin plays a role in Taiwanese pop culture, as many slangs, puns, trends, and references to Taiwanese Hokkien (another language spoken in Taiwan) stems from Zhuyin.
+Taiwanese may have interest in spreading their culture and language as Zhuyin is used solely in Taiwan and by Taiwanese outside Taiwan; besides writing traditional characters, Zhuyin plays a role in Taiwanese pop culture, as many slangs, puns, and trends, along with some references to Taiwanese Hokkien (another language spoken in Taiwan) stems from Zhuyin.

 **Character Recognition**